3 to Go

-3 to Go is an Australian portmanteau film consisting of three stories (Judy, Michael, and Toula), each presenting a young Australian at a moment of decision about their future.
+3 to Go is an Australian portmanteau film consisting of three stories—Judy, Michael, and Toula—each presenting a young Australian at a moment of decision about their future.
 The film was first shown on commercial television in March 1971 and episodes screened individually in cinemas as supporting shorts.

-One of the stories, Michael, written and directed by Peter Weir (a leading figure in the Australian New Wave cinema movement (1970–1990)), went on to receive an Australian Academy of Cinema and Television Arts award.
+One of the stories, Michael, written and directed by Peter Weir, went on to receive the AFI Award for Best Film.

 Plot

-Young people and their personal concerns are the main theme of the segments:
+Young people and their personal concerns are the main theme of the three segments.

 Judy

 Despite the opposition of her parents and her boyfriend, Judy, a 19-year-old country girl, wants to move to the big city and leave her small town behind.
-Judy finds life in Tamworth mundane - her mother's concerns about her welfare, Mike - her unambitious country boyfriend, and the daily routine.
-Her plan is to make her own life in Sydney, and she seeks advice from her work-friend Margie, and wishes her boyfriend was more like David (Margie's fiancé).
-At the Hoyts drive-in, showing a double-feature (Flaming Star and Garden of Evil), she informs Mike of her plans.
-He becomes disenchanted, failing to understand her motivations, and a few weeks later, after Judy searches for work in The Sydney Morning Herald, and with the help of her boss, the segment ends as she boards a train for Sydney and we see her new home (room 305).
+Judy finds life in Tamworth mundane.
+Her mother has concerns about her welfare, her unambitious country boyfriend Mike, and the daily routine.
+Her plan is to make her own life in Sydney, and she seeks advice from her work-friend Margie, and wishes her boyfriend was more like Margie's fiancé David.
+At the drive-in theater, showing a double-feature (Flaming Star and Garden of Evil), she informs Mike of her plans.
+He becomes disenchanted, failing to understand her motivations, and a few weeks later, after Judy searches for work in The Sydney Morning Herald, and with the help of her boss, the segment ends as she boards a train for Sydney and her new home is revealed: room 305.